hankhng/react-tmdb-movie-app/README.md

 1. Get your API keys from [The Movie Database (TMDB)](https://developers.themoviedb.org/3/getting-started/introduction).
 2. Create `.env` file
 3. Add and name your API keys: `REACT_APP_TMDB_API_KEY`
-4. Set your TMDB API keys
+4. Set your API keys from TMDB